Skip to main content

 Title I, Part A Authorized Use of Funds

-Non-Regulatory Guidance: Title I Fiscal Issues: Maintenance of Effort Comparability Supplement, not Supplant Carryover Consolidating Funds in Schoolwide Programs Grantback Requirements (February 2008) External link opens in new window or tab.
-(DOC)
+Non-Regulatory Guidance: Title I Fiscal Issues: Maintenance of Effort Comparability Supplement, not Supplant Carryover Consolidating Funds in Schoolwide Programs Grantback Requirements External link opens in new window or tab.
+(PDF)

-Link to ED's Non-Regulatory Guidance -- Title I Fiscal Issues dated February 2008.
+The U.S. Department of Education (ED) Non-Regulatory Guidance - Title I Fiscal Issues dated February 2008.

-Non-Regulatory Guidance: Fiscal Changes and Equitable Services Requirements Under the Elementary and Secondary Education Act of 1965 (ESEA), as Amended by the Every Student Succeeds Act (ESSA) (November 2016) External link opens in new window or tab.
+Non-Regulatory Guidance: Fiscal Changes and Equitable Services Requirements Under the ESEA, as Amended by the ESSA External link opens in new window or tab.
 (PDF)

-Link to ED's Non-Regulatory Guidance -- Fiscal Changes and Equitable Services Requirements dated November 2016.
+ED Non-Regulatory Guidance - Fiscal Changes and Equitable Services Requirements dated November 2016.

-Non-Regulatory Guidance: Supplement Not Supplant Under Title I, Part A of The Elementary and Secondary Education Act of 1965, As Amended by the Every Student Succeeds Act (June 2019) External link opens in new window or tab.
+Non-Regulatory Guidance: Supplement Not Supplant Under Title I, Part A of the ESEA, as Amended by the ESSA External link opens in new window or tab.
 (PDF)

-Link to ED's Non-Regulatory Guidance -- Supplement not Supplant dated June 2019.
+ED Non-Regulatory Guidance - Supplement not Supplant dated June 2019.

 Recently Posted in Title I: Improving Academic Achievement